patrickxchong/slack-slash-express/README.md

 This repo implements a simple multipurpose [Slack](https://slack.com/) slash command server written in Express.js.

 Implemented slash commands so far (mostly for demo purposes):
 - `/reqbin`: Request bin to see body of request sent by the slash command.
-(Use https://requestbin.com for a better presented UI)
+(Use https://requestbin.com for a better UI)
 - `/echo`: Echoes message sent by user with `/echo [message]`
 - `/mentalogue`: The initial goal for this project is to build an internal dashboard for Mentalogue.
 This repo is a proof of concept that this works (implementation in progress)

 ## Credits

-Code was adapted from https://github.com/lmammino/slack-shorturl-integration.
+Code was initially adapted from https://github.com/lmammino/slack-shorturl-integration, and extensively modified after that.

 ## License